-While many individuals associate the holidays with happy times, they aren’t an easy time for everyone.
-The elderly can be especially vulnerable to the blues, both during and after the holidays.
-If you think your elderly loved one is suffering from depression during this time, they are far from alone.
-According to studies done by the Centers for Disease Control and Prevention (CDC) an estimated 7 million American adults over 65 experience depression each year.
-Below we cover the causes of the holiday blues, and how you can help your loved one navigate their way through the holiday season.
+While many associate the holidays with happy times, they aren’t an easy time for everyone.
+Older adults can be especially vulnerable to the blues during and after the holidays.
+If you see signs that your loved one is suffering from depression during this time, they are far from alone.
+According to studies done by the CDC, an estimated 7 million American adults over 65 experience depression each year.
+Below we cover the causes of the holiday blues and how you can help your loved one navigate their way through the holiday season.

 Causes and complications of the holiday blues

-Depression occurring on or around the holidays is often referred to as “the holiday blues.”
-However, if symptoms persist, the best course of action is to take your loved one to the doctor.
-Doing so will allow for depression treatment to take place sooner rather than later, and allow any underlying illnesses that could be the cause of this depression to be identified.
+Depression occurring on or around the holidays is often called “the holiday blues.”
+However, if symptoms persist, it is crucial to take your loved one to the doctor.
+Doing so will allow for depression treatment to take place quickly and allow any underlying illnesses that could be the cause of this depression to be identified.

 The holiday blues in the elderly can be caused by several factors:

 - The loss of a spouse or other family members and friends.